smoczyna/url-converter/README.md

 ### Latest

 I have added swagger documentation to the project.
-Since I'm not sure if the code is under review now I decided to leave docker container untouch, it doesn sport Swagger UI then.
+Since I'm not sure if the code is under review now I decided to leave docker container untouched, it doesn't sport Swagger UI then.

 ---